tobiasraabe/tobiasraabe.github.io/content/blog/distribute_r_conda.md

 ### Building and Distributing an R package

-I had the same issue when I wanted to use [``mice``][3] which is a known framework for multiple imputation by chained equations.
+I had the same issue when I wanted to use [``mice``][3] which is a known framework for multiple imputations by chained equations.

 To build the package for your conda distribution, invoke the following command